 5 Steps to Choosing a Jean

-Hey, fellas!
-Are you thinking about buying a new pair of jeans, but don’t know where to begin?
-Don’t worry — we know it can be a little overwhelming.
-Follow these five steps to help you determine what jeans are best for you.
+Hey, there!
+Are you thinking about purchasing a pair of DENHAM jeans, but aren't sure where to begin?
+We know it can be a little bit overwhelming, considering all the fits, styles, and models we have so we made this handy guide to help you.
+Follow these five steps to help find out which pair of DENHAM jeans are the best for you.

 1. Virgin or Washed

 Generally speaking, jeans can be divided into two categories: washed and unwashed (or virgin denim).
 Washed denim is available in hundreds of colour options, from shades of grey and white to iconic indigo, blue and black.
-Think of washed jeans as “pre-broken in” for you; special treatments like stone washing, sanding or lasering are used to create effects like whiskers, honeycombs and stacks.
-If you’re looking to buy washed denim, consider:
+Think of washed jeans as “pre-broken in” for you; special finishing treatments like stone washing, sanding or lasering are used to create effects like whiskers, honeycombs, and stacks.
+If you’re looking to buy washed denim, consider the following:

-- Dark wash: has a slimming effect and are probably the most versatile; they can be easily dressed up or dressed down.
+- Dark wash: has a slimming effect and are thought of as the most versatile wash; they can be easily dressed up or dressed down.

 - Light washes and greys: are perfect for summer months.

-- Black: is an everyday basic, great for year-round wear.
+- Black finish: is an everyday basic, great for year-round wear.

-At the opposite end of the spectrum, unwashed denim has a dark, indigo look since it’s never gone through a wash or treatment.
-You’ll have to break it in and build your own wear pattern over time.
-True denimheads prefer this option because it’s 100% one-of-a-kind.
+At the opposite end of the spectrum, unwashed denim has a dark, indigo colour since it never goes through a wash or treatment.
+You’ll have to break it in yourself and build your own wear pattern over time.
+True denimheads prefer this option because it gurarentess 100% one-of-a-kind denim look.

 2. Choose a Fit